haiku/infrastructure/docs/server-rebuild.md

 Hetzner gives us a 100GB limit)

-If you're in a bad way, (but have access to the filesystem), be sure to run a final sync ov /var/lib/docker/volumes to Hetzner to have the "most live" backup possible.
+If you're in a bad way, (but have access to the filesystem), be sure to run a final sync of ```/var/lib/docker/volumes``` to Hetzner to have the "most live" backup possible.

 ## Reinstall!

 Do *NOT* use the "Linux" install option at Hetzner.
-It creates a horrid 2TiB root mdadm/ext4 partition which is extremely difficult to recover.
+It creates a horrid 2TiB root mdadm/ext4 partition which is extremely difficult to resize.
 Use the VNC option and do the install there.
 The VNC options are limited, but they do have Fedora which I like (you're the new boss, do what you like).